Tynamix/ObjectFiller.NET/README.md

 You can use the **.NET ObjectFiller** for generating test data for your **UnitTests** or for your **DesignViewModels** in WPF or for whatever you need some random testdata.
 I will show you some examples how you can work with it.

+**The ObjectFiller.NET ...:**
+*   ...fill the public writable properties of your objects
+*   ...fills also all subobjects
+*   ...has a nice FluentAPI
+*   ...can handle constructor with parameters
+*   ...can handle IEnumerable<T> and all derivations
+*   ...can handle Interfaces
+*   ...cas handle Dictionaries
+*   ...is highly customizable
+*   ...has many nice plugins
+*   ...is very easy to extend

-##Can i extend the .NET ObjectFiller
+##Can i extend the .NET ObjectFiller?

+Of course!
 The **.NET ObjectFiller** is very flexible and easy to extend.
 With the help of the **FluentAPI** you can configure and extend the ObjectFiller.
 In the examples i will show you how to do it.

 ##Examples